 The area of Ely in the city's west and St. Mellons have trashier demographics.
 Nothing to see here, folks.

 Butetown is a nastier part of Cardiff sandwiched between the city and the bay.

 Gabalfa/Mynachdy, near to Talybont, Llanedeyrn and Llanrumney should be left off the sightseeing list, and Chippy Lane, also known as Caroline Street, Splott, Bute Park and Riverside should be avoided after dark.

 Canton, Adamsdown, Grangetown and Llandaff North also have some rough pockets.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

 Nowadays, Northern Ireland is pretty safe.
 Be mindful when talking about politics and the past, and watch out for marching season.

-Heading to Europe during winter?
-Here are our tips to drive safely on the icy, snow-covered roads if you're taking a road trip.
+Road tripping somewhere in Europe this winter?
+Here are our tips on what to pack and how to drive safely on the icy, snow-covered roads.